City Council of Dresden

-The City Council of Dresden is the elected representative body of the citizens of Dresden that administers the affairs of Dresden a self-governing city kreisfreie Stadt in the Free State of Saxony.
+The City Council of Dresden is the elected legislative body of the city of Dresden in the German state of Saxony.
+It exercises statutory powers and issues generally applicable regulations, defines the principles, and makes the decisions according to which the city administration (headed by the Lord Mayor) must act.

 Municipality and city council

 City council

 The city council defines the basic principles of the municipality by decrees and statutes.
 The council gives orders to the burgomaster by voting for resolutions and thus has some executive power.
 It is elected by the citizenry for a legislature of five years by an election system of three votes per citizen.
 There an advisory councils for local affairs of senior citizens and immigrants.
 The ten Ortsamtsbereiche (districts) have an advisory council which has to be heard in district affairs.
 The Ortschaften (former boroughs) have even smaller councils, which can decide even more freely in local affairs.

 As of 2024, the 70 seats of the city council were distributed as follows: